Sindhis in India: Sindhi culture

-Sindhi people belong to one of the oldest civilizations of human history.
-Sindhis have a rich and clearly distinct cultural heritage and history.
-Many new generation Sindhis are trying best to preserve their culture, heritage and language.

 Sindhi cuisine

-Sindhi cuisine is quite popular in all over India.
+Sindhi cuisine is quite popular all over India.
 Sindhis have unique traditional dishes which the cook.

 Sindhi festivals

 Sindhis are very festive.
 Their most important festival is Cheti Chand, the birthday of Lord Jhulelal.
 Besides this, they celebrate Akhand teej (Akshaya Tritiya) and Teejri (Teej).

 Institutes established by Sindhi Hindus

 Following is the list of Institutes, Colleges, Universities established and run by Sindhi Hindus in India and abroad.